imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 # Address:  10.226.0.4
 ```

-Sure enought, the private FQDN could not be resolved outside the AKS network.
+Sure enough, the private FQDN could not be resolved outside the AKS network.

 ```bash
 # get the private FQDN